Arkanosis/rssht/README.md

 # rssht [![License](http://img.shields.io/badge/license-MIT-blue.svg)](/LICENSE) [![Documentation Status](https://readthedocs.org/projects/rssht/badge/?version=latest)](http://rssht.readthedocs.org/en/latest/?badge=latest)

-## NAME

-**rssht** - Reverse SSH tunnel with optional SSH over HTTP
+**rssht** creates a reverse SSH tunnel with optional SSH over HTTP.

+In other words, it opens a port on a remote client forwarding to a local port so that the remote client can connect to the local host even if the latter is not visible from the outside network (because it's behind some proxy, gateway, firewall or some NAT device).

-## SYNOPSIS
+## Usage

+**rssht** is used as follow:

 ```
 rssht [user@]host[:port] [-f port] [-t port] [-n time] [--http] [-d]
 ```

-## DESCRIPTION

-**rssht** opens a port on a remote client forwarding to a local port so that the remote client can connect to the local host even if the latter is not visible from the outside network.

-## OPTIONS
+The following options are supported:

 * **host**: client hostname
 * **user**: username on client host (should have limited rights) [default: same as local username]